egueli/Kotlin-PID-Library/README.md

 time and eliminate the effects of non-real-time behavior in x86 architecture.
 * the original code uses pointers to variables to read/write the input, output and setpoint.
-Kotlin doesn't support pointers (not on JVM at least), so here I use callbacks and lambdas.
+Kotlin doesn't support pointers (not on JVM at least), so here I use an interface that specifies properties.

-## TODO
-* Ensure that this library outputs exactly the same as the original library.